thigs0/Cleaner-One/README.md

     - Draw the path that the robot will follow and save as image

 ## TO DO
+- [] Consider what otimizer we will use
-[] Implement the Branch-and-Bound method in directory functions [] Implement PlanoDCorte in directory functions
+- [] Implement the Branch-and-Bound method in directory functions
+- [] Implement PlanoDCorte in directory functions
-[] Implement tests with result we lnow
+- [] Implement tests with result we lnow
+-